 The lien of any lienor upon whom such notice is served and who fails to institute a suit to enforce his or her lien within 60 days after service of such notice shall be extinguished automatically.
 The owner or the owner’s attorney clerk shall serve mail a copy of the notice of contest to the lien claimant at the address shown in the claim of lien or most recent amendment thereto and shall certify to such service on the face of such notice and record the notice.
 Service shall be deemed complete upon mailing.

-Section 10.
-Paragraphs (c), (d), and (e) of subsection (1) and subsections (2) and (4) of section 713.23, Florida Statutes, are amended to read:
+Section 6.
+Paragraphs (c),(e) and (f) of subsection (1) and subsections (2) and (4) of section 713.23, Florida Statutes, are amended to read:

 713.23 Payment bond.—